Hirving Lozano: Pachuca

 Born in Mexico City, 11-year-old Lozano joined the youth academy of C.F.
 Pachuca in 2006.
 After starring in the lower leagues, he was called up to the first team by Gabriel Caballero.
-On 8 February 2014, Lozano made his Liga MX debut against Club América, in which he scored five minutes after his substitution in the 1–0 win at the Estadio Azteca.
+On 8 February 2014, Lozano made his Liga MX debut against Club América, in which he scored five minutes after his substitution in the 1–0 win at Estadio Azteca.
 In his debut tournament with the first team – the Clausura 2014 – Lozano finished runner-up with Pachuca, even scoring the third goal in the 3–2 first leg final win over sibling club Club León.
 On 30 August, he scored his first brace in the 2–1 victory over León.

 On 19 September 2015, Lozano scored an equalizer seven minutes after Dorados de Sinaloa scored first in a league match where Pachuca went on to win 2–1.
 On 27 February 2016, Lozano scored the first and only goal of the encounter on the first minute of the match against Toluca, with the win placing them first place on the general table.
 On 19 March, Lozano scored his first hat-trick in Pachuca's 6–0 defeat of Veracruz.
 Lozano contributed two goals during the semifinal legs of the Clausura championship against León, leading his side to a 3–2 aggregate victory.
 Pachuca won the league title after they defeated Monterrey 2–1 on aggregate in the finals of the Clausura tournament.
 He was subsequently included in the tournament's Best XI.

 On 16 July 2016, Lozano scored a brace and contributed an assist in the first league match against León, winning 5–1.
 On 13 September, during the 2016–17 CONCACAF Champions League group stage, he scored four goals in their 11–0 defeat of Police United, helping Pachuca set the record for the biggest win in the history of the competition.
 He was named CONCACAF Champions League Player of the Week for his performance.
 Lozano finished the Apertura tournament as the highest-scoring Mexican player with 7 goals, and was again included in the Best XI.

 On the opening matchday of the Clausura 2017, on 17 January, he scored a hat-trick against León in Pachuca's 4–2 victory.
 In April, during the second leg of the CONCACAF Champions League semifinals against FC Dallas, Lozano scored twice within the last 10 minutes of the match to help lead Pachuca to a 3–1 win (4–3 on aggregate) to qualify to the finals.
 The following month, Pachuca won the CONCACAF Champions League by defeating fellow Mexican club Tigres UANL, with Lozano winning the Golden Boot as the competition's top scorer with 8 goals, as well as the Best Young Player Award.